Combined Plan Refunding from the Combined plan

 - If you leave your account on deposit with OPERS, you will be charged a monthly administrative fee of $5.
 This fee is subject to change.
 The OPERS Board of Trustees reviews the fees annually and will make adjustments in future years as necessary.

 Benefits of leaving your account on deposit with OPERS

 You may be eligible to receive a benefit.

 If you have at least five years of contributing service credit in the plan, you have earned a reduced retirement benefit for each retirement group.
 If you are in Group A and B, you may apply to receive a reduced retirement benefit at age 60.
 If you are in Group C, you may apply to receive a reduced retirement benefit at age 62.

 If you have 18 months of contributing service credit in the Combined Plan (and three months of that occurred in the last 30 months) you have earned survivor benefits for your survivors.

-With at least 60 contributing months in the plan, if you become permanently disabled within two years of termination of plan participation, you can still file for disability benefits.
+With at least five years of contributing service credit, if you become permanently disabled within two years of termination of plan participation, you can still file for disability benefits.